gheyret/uyghuredit/README.md

 # UyghurEdit
-A free Text Editor with spell check ability for Uyghur
+A free Text Editor with spell check ability for Uyghur.